Undercut Hair Style: A Trendy Solution to Hide Hair Loss?

-Why is an undercut so popular ?
+Why is an Undercut so Popular?

-In an undercut, the sides of the head are shortly buzzed or shaved while the hair on the centre is parted and combed backwards, upwards or to any side.
+With an undercut, the sides of the head are shortly buzzed or shaved while the hair on the centre is parted and combed backwards, upwards or to any side.
 The sides are not blended with the rest of the hair or ‘disconnected’ creating a sharp contrast in length.

 Despite all the trends, why is this hairstyle so favoured by men?
-From the practical point of view, it also allows you to hide patchy balding areas on the sides of the head and cover a receding hairline with a long tuft of hair on top.
+From a practical point of view, it also allows you to hide patchy balding areas on the scalp.
+This can also cover a receding hairline with a long tuft of hair on top.